 Whale status varies by token due to differences in market cap, liquidity, and holder concentration.

-Remember, thresholds are situational.
-In thin markets, far smaller BTC balances can exert whale-like influence depending on context.
+Also, thresholds are situational.
+In thinner markets, far smaller BTC balances may have whale-like influence depending on the asset and execution environment.